 AWARD HISTORY OF DISREGARD THE VAMPIRE: A MIKE MESSIER DOCUMENTARY

-The 40 minute Disregard the Vampire: A Mike has also won Best Documentary Awards from Shawna Shea Film Festival , Diabolical Horror Film Festival, and the Independent Horror Movie Awards (April 2018): http://www.horrormovieawards.com/
+The 40-minute piece has also won Best Documentary Awards from Shawna Shea Film Festival, Diabolical Horror Film Festival, and the Independent Horror Movie Awards (April 2018): http://www.horrormovieawards.com/

-The doc also won a Best Direction Award from Great Message International Film Festival of India in 2019.
+The doc also won the Best Direction Award from the Great Message International Film Festival of India in 2019.

 A Vampire Photo is Worth…

-The same photo was also named as a FINALIST in The ModelNMovie Festival out of India!
+The same photo was also named a FINALIST in The ModelNMovie Festival out of India!
 ModelNMovie

 Geena Matuson (appearing on the left in the photos) helped greatly by color correcting and editing the raw images of the photos.
 The photos themselves feature Geena herself as Valentine and Anna Rizzo as Ginger and aims to capture the moment of seduction between Vampire and recruit.

 For Messier’s part, he encouraged the Actresses to strike poses that would capture the spirit of the film and provoke interest from anyone who saw the stills, as we were still in pre-production mode, months before screening.
-It should be noted, that our new lead Actor Scorpio had yet to be referred to us by Mike’s long-term friend JoJo Gator of Gator Bait Management https://www.facebook.com/Gatoraidmanagent , at the time of this photo shoot (the full story of Scorpio’s arrival into the project is a major plot-point of the finished documentary.)
+It should be noted, that our new lead Actor Scorpio had yet to be referred to us by Mike’s long-term friend JoJo Gator of Gator Bait Management, at the time of this photoshoot (the full story of Scorpio’s arrival into the project is a major plot-point of the finished documentary.)